4 min read / 11 October 2023 / yasmin sharp

 Over 500 litres At least 148 x 210

-The information above is applicable to all label types used on product packaging, including fold-out labels, tie-on tags and outer packaging.
+The information above is applicable to all label size types used on product packaging, including fold-out labels, tie-on tags and outer packaging.

 What are the requirements for fold-out labels and tie-on tags?